Debt to Income Ratio Formula (Table of Contents)

 - The amount allowed for housing expenses and recurring debt = $3600

-Therefore, the amount allowed for housing expenses is $2800, and the Amount allowed for housing expenses and recurring debt is $3600
+Therefore, the amount allowed for housing expenses is $2800, and the amount allowed for housing expenses and recurring debt is $3600

 Explanation of Debt to Income Ratio Formula

 As can be understood from the formula, there are two ways of lowering one’s debt to income ratio.
-One can either reduce their recurring monthly debt or increase their gross monthly income.
+One can reduce their recurring monthly debt or increase their gross monthly income.
 Lowering recurring debt payments can be achieved by prepaying some of the loans.

 Significance and Use of Debt to Income Ratio Formula